Bunion removal - dischargeBunionectomy - discharge; Hallux valgus correction - discharge

 You had surgery to repair a bunion.
 The surgeon made an incision (cut) in your skin to expose the bones and joint of your big toe.
 Your surgeon then repaired your deformed toe.
 You may have screws, wires, or a plate holding your toe joint together.

-What to expect at home
+What to Expect at Home

 You may have swelling in your foot.
 Keep your leg propped up on 1 or 2 pillows under your foot or calf muscle when you are sitting or lying down to reduce swelling.
-Swelling may last 9 - 12 months.
+Swelling may last 9 to 12 months.

 You may need to wear a surgical shoe or cast for up to 8 weeks to keep your foot in the right position as it heals.

 You will need to use a walker, cane, or crutches.
 Check with your surgeon before putting weight on your foot.
 You may be able to put some weight on your foot and walk short distances 2 or 3 weeks after surgery.

 You will need to do exercises that will strengthen the muscles around your ankle and maintain the range of motion in your foot.
 Your provider or a physical therapist will teach you these exercises.